wilsonliaows/docs/connectors/jdbc/delete.md

 *Delete rows action*

 ### Table
 First, select a table to delete rows from.
-This can be done either by selecting a table from the pick list, or toggle the input to text mode and type the full table name.
+This can be done either by selecting a table from the pick list, or toggling the input to text mode and typing the full table name.
+Case sensitivity of table name depends on the database you are connected to.

 ### WHERE condition
 Next, provide a `WHERE` condition to select rows to be deleted.
 This condition can be as simple as filtering a single record to delete based on `ID`.